References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 In order for subordinated loans currently in place to be treated favourably in the assessment, you should ensure that they are properly recorded and declared in your financial statements under long term loans.
 They should also be confirmed in the relevant section of the ASAT form or the Annual Accountants' Report.

-As published in the CAA's decision in March 2015, Small Business ATOLs are subject to a limit of 500 passengers and £1million revenue per year.
+Small Business ATOLs are subject to a limit of 500 passengers and £1million revenue per year.
 SBAs must ensure that at any one time, the number of passengers booked to travel with them does not exceed 500 passengers and the revenue in respect of those passengers does not exceed £1m, irrespective of whether the bookings are in the current ATOL period or beyond.

 Standalone Trade ATOLs are subject to the financial assessment in the same way as other standard ATOL holders.